GasStationManager/GasStationManager.github.io/_posts/2025-03-28-alphabeta.markdown

 We propose the following approach, that draws ideas from both  type-driven and test-driven development.
 - As in my [previous](https://gasstationmanager.github.io/ai/2024/12/03/memoization1.html) [posts](https://gasstationmanager.github.io/ai/2024/12/09/dp2.html) on programming with dependent types, we annotate data with logical properties that the data should satisfy, encoded as type information.

 - This includes but is not limited to subtyping the return values of functions with their postconditions.

 - This naturally results in proof goals inside of the implementation.
 Initially, we can put `sorry`s in place of the required proofs.

 - Before attempting the proofs, we want to first ensure that the implementation is correct.
 We apply property-based testing (PBT) to test whether there are counterexamples to these proof goals

 - If counterexample found: we have detected hallucination.
 So the implmentation of this subgoal is wrong.
 We either need to fix the implementation so that it satisfies the subgoal, or adjust the subgoal so that it can be satisfied while still sufficient to lead to the final solution, or to find a different path towards the solution that no longer invovles this subgoal.

-- We also test the entire function with PBT
+- We also test the entire function with PBT.

 - Finally, we have an implementation that we believe to be correct, because the function and its parts have passed PBT.

 - We have reached our original goal of outputting correct code.
 Can we go one step further